joyboy123-coder/etl_with_logging/extract/README.md

-# ETL with Logging 🛠️📊
+# Extract with Logging 🛠️📊

 This project implements a simple ETL (Extract, Transform, Load) process with logging for the extraction step.
 It reads data from a CSV file and logs the success or failure of the extraction process. 📂➡️📝